Gyakobo/tree-image-compression/README.md

 This project aims utilize a graph(a tree) as form of two-dimensional image compression by implementing a special kind of data structure where it basically groups repeating variables into a node and ungroups non-repeating values into their own nodes.

+## Introduction

+In this example specifically we shall be compressing a grayscale image.
 Given that pixels are usually stored as a series of integers, we would be using the `int` type to store said pixels.

+## Methodology

+One method to compress an image is to store it in a tree data structure where each node would have up to 4 children.
+They shall present

+## License
+MIT